Operation Beleaguer: Hebei Province

 The Hebei Province occupation force was the first to get underway.
 Loading of the troopships began on September 11 and was completed on September 19.
 Sailing from their base on Guam, the Americans anchored off the bay of China's Hai River on September 30.
 Disembarkation began soon after, and the Americans were greeted by swarms of sampans, whose crews were eager for trade, and crowds of jubilant Chinese on the shore.
-Brigadier General Louis R. Jones, Assistant Division Commander of the 1st Division, landed at the Tanggu docks to meet with local Chinese port officials, make arrangements for the surrender of the Japanese garrison, and to prepare for the dispersal of the Marines across the province.
-Everything went according to plan: Jones later said that the "Chinese military and civilian authorities were cooperative in the extreme," and that he and his men had no trouble whatsoever in dealing with the Japanese garrison.
+Brigadier General Louis R. Jones, assistant division commander of the 1st Division, landed at the Tanggu docks to meet with local Chinese port officials, make arrangements for the surrender of the Japanese garrison, and prepare for the dispersal of the Marines across the province.
+Everything went according to plan; Jones later said that the "Chinese military and civilian authorities were cooperative in the extreme," and that his men and he had no trouble whatsoever in dealing with the Japanese garrison.

 The Americans who went to occupy Tianjin were also greeted by crowds of Chinese who were anxious to be liberated from the Japanese.
 According to author Henry I. Shaw, Jr., the "streets were packed with Chinese of all classes and European expatriates.
 Trucks and marching troops literally had to force their way through the happy, flag-waving throngs to reach their assigned billets in the former International Concessions.
 To many of the men, it seemed that their welcome must have outshone and outshouted 'any welcome given to troops any time, any place, and anywhere during World War II.'"

 The first element of IIIAC to see action in China was the 1st Battalion, 7th Marines, although it did not actually participate in the fighting.
 On October 1, 1st Battalion, under Lieutenant Colonel John J. Gormley, sailed from Taku to the port of Qinhuangdao.
 Since "all factions, civilian and military, were anxious to cooperate with [American] troops," Colonel Gormley was able to stop the fighting by ordering the "puppet troops" to remove themselves from the town's perimeter defenses, and by placing his own men along the frontline.
 Cooperation between the Americans and the Communists did not last long, however.
 According to Shaw, the Communists were sabotaging railroads leading into Qinhuangdao and ambushing American-held trains by the end of the month.
 Before long, Qinhuangdao would prove to be one of the centers for Communist resistance to the American occupation.